PX4/PX4-user_guide/en/sim_gazebo_classic/README.md

 :::warning
 _Gazebo Classic_ is supported up to Ubuntu Linux 20.04.
-It has been superseded by [Gazebo](../sim_gazebo_gz/README.md) (and was [formerly known](https://www.openrobotics.org/blog/2022/4/6/a-new-era-for-gazebo)  as "Gazebo Ignition") for use on Ubuntu 22.04 and later.
+It has been superseded by [Gazebo](../sim_gazebo_gz/README.md) (which was [formerly known](https://www.openrobotics.org/blog/2022/4/6/a-new-era-for-gazebo)  as "Gazebo Ignition") for use on Ubuntu 22.04 and later.
 :::

 Gazebo Classic is a powerful 3D simulation environment for autonomous robots that is particularly suitable for testing object-avoidance and computer vision.